hayndehayn/hayndehayn/README.md

 ![Header](https://github.com/hayndehayn/hayndehayn/blob/main/greetings.jpg)

 👋 Ello!
-I’m a full-stack developer who enjoys learning and exploring new coding technologies.
-I like practicing to improve my skills and gain new knowledge.
-JavaScript is one of my favorite languages to code in.
+I’m a passionate Frontend Developer focused on building responsive, high-performance web applications with React, TypeScript, and Node.js.
+I love transforming complex ideas into intuitive interfaces and continuously improving code quality.
+Currently looking for a Junior Frontend role where I can grow and contribute to real-world projects.

 ___